Exploring Identity Theft Statistics in the Age of Data Breaches

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

 The internet has created a culture of oversharing.
-Social media, online shopping, and similar online services have made us reckless with the amount of personal information we make public.
+Social media, online shopping, and similar online services have made us reckless with how much personal information we make public.

 Companies leaking massive amounts of personally identifiable information (PII) in large-scale data breaches have caused significant problems, as identity theft statistics show.
 The deep web black market for stolen data is thriving.
-Social Security numbers, names, bank accounts, and other sensitive info can be bought for next to nothing.
+For next to nothing, you can buy Social Security numbers, names, bank accounts, and other sensitive info.

-The following article contains a roundup of identity theft facts and statistics gathered from various government and independent sources.
+The following article contains a foreign roundup of identity theft facts and statistics from various government and independent sources.

 Shocking Identity Theft Statistics

-Victims spend an average of $1,000 and 330 hours trying to recover their identity.
+• Victims spend over six months and 200 hours trying to recover their identities.

-New account fraud cost American consumers $3.4 billion in 2018.
+• New account fraud cost American consumers more than 30% higher than in 2021.

-Georgians report on the biggest number identity theft cases, while people in Vermont have the fewest.
+• Georgians report the most significant number of identity theft cases, while people in Vermont have the fewest.

 Identity Theft Definition